Updated: 18 April 2014

 - Expect tree falls on the Circuit track and Lake Rakatu track

-- Martins Bay end of route is very over grown - people are advised to keep walking along the coast.
+- Martins Bay end of route can be affected by high tide.
+Walkers need to walk along the coast to Long Reef to meet the track to Martins Bay.
 Safe walking times are 2 hours either side of high tide

 - Expect windfalls and storm damage